Professor Green: Philanthropy

+In 2020, Green was one of the 100 celebrity contributors to the book, Dear NHS: 100 Stories to Say Thank You, of which all proceeds went to NHS Charities Together and The Lullaby Trust.

+In 2023, Green gave his support to the British Gas Post Office Pop-Ups campaign, where pop-up advice centres, funded by the British Gas Energy Trust, opened in post offices across the UK to offer free money and energy advice, and mental health support.

 Personal life

 In May 2009, Green was attacked with the neck of a broken bottle in the Cargo nightclub in Shoreditch, London.
 His assailant was later convicted and sentenced to eight years in prison.
 In May 2013, Green was crushed between two cars when travelling to perform a live show at Hartpury College in Gloucester.
 He was taken to hospital with a suspected broken leg, but returned to appear at Harper Adams University in Shropshire after just three weeks, followed by a long set at Glastonbury during the last weekend in June, which included him running along the front row of the audience.
 In 2019 Green fractured his neck during a seizure, just before leaving for a UK tour.

 Green married Millie Mackintosh at Babington House in Somerset in 2013.
 They divorced in 2016.

 Green's autobiography, Lucky, was published in September 2015.
 It was a Times bestseller.
 Green presented Suicide and Me on BBC Three on 27 October 2015.
-Green is also one of the 100 contributors to the book, Dear NHS: 100 Stories to Say Thank You, of which all proceeds go to NHS Charities Together and The Lullaby Trust.
+Green also contributed to the book, Dear NHS: 100 Stories to Say Thank You.